A Kind, Empathetic and Collaborative Way to Vote

 Become a volunteer

-We are a grassroots organization.
-Volunteers are the basis of everything we do.
-As we continue to build the foundation and grow this movement there is a place for everyone.
-We are currently looking to fill positions that range from Team Lead to small tasks.
-Whatever your time commitment or skills, as long as you have a desire to change the way we vote in Ohio, then we will find a place for you.
+We are currently looking to fill positions that range from Team Lead to small tasks, in-person and virtually, locally or state-wide.
+Whatever your time commitment or skills, as long as you have a desire to improve our democratic systems in Ohio, we can find ways for you to help!

 Become a volunteer